 R-tinerary would like to provide you with a free itinerary!
 This trip itinerary begins in the Canadian Rockies in the town of Jasper and ends at Niagara-on-the-Lake.
 We want to share this fabulous free itinerary with you; this way you will know how our trips are presented.
-All of our trips include our actual itinerary along with average temperatures.

-We want our tested itinerary, to make your trip, fabulous!
+In conclusion, we want our tested itinerary, to make your trip, fabulous!

-Shop in Edmonton
+Arrive in Edmonton

-Drive to Jasper
+Drive to Jasper National Park

-Stay Bear Hill Lodge (2 nights)
+Bear Hill Lodge

 Dinner at Downstream